vega-studio/deltav/docs/Layers/Layers2D/circleLayer.md

 **opacity(): number** (optional)

-Opactiy of the layer as a whole
+Opacity of the layer as a whole

 **usePoints: boolean** (optional)